lai85321/SRE-M6/README.md

-Repo for SRE M6 tasks
+Repo for SRE M6 tasks.